Surgical and nonsurgical alternatives to traditional back surgery

 Consult your physician to create a personalized treatment plan.
 If conservative treatment proves ineffective over the course of several weeks or months, surgical treatment might become an option.
 If this describes your condition, we encourage you to research all of your surgical options to make the best decision about your spine wellness.

-As you begin to explore your back surgery alternatives, ask your physician about the potential for a minimally invasive procedure to provide relief from the pain, tingling, numbness or muscle weakness associated with your spinal nerve compression.
+As you begin to explore your alternatives for back surgery, ask your physician about the potential for a minimally invasive procedure to provide relief from the pain, tingling, numbness or muscle weakness associated with your spinal nerve compression.
 Not everyone is a candidate for minimally invasive spine surgery, but those who do qualify often choose that course of action instead of highly invasive open back surgery.

-Laser Spine Institute’s minimally invasive spine surgery is often the clinically appropriate first choice over traditional open spine surgery and offers many advantages, such as:
+Laser Spine Institute’s minimally invasive spine surgery is a clinically appropriate alternative to traditional open spine surgery.^ It offers many advantages, including:

 - No lengthy recovery^ compared to a long and difficult recovery from traditional open spine surgery